litepalette/litepalette.github.io/_posts/2020-02-05-information-theory-podcast.md

 ---
 layout: post
-title: Information theory - Your brain on psychedelics to life in the universe
+title: Notes on Information theory - Your brain on psychedelics to life in the universe
 ---

-information theory seems to permeate multiple topics i've been reading on.

-IT is a classic
+Information theory seems to permeate multiple podcasts I've been listening to.
+It is also referred to in some media studies text I read; planning to understand this further, more intimately.

-Pooling together insights from the following podcast episodes:
+Pooling together insights/learnings from the following podcast episodes:

 - Mindscape: Sean Carroll with Robin Carhert-Harris
 - Mindscape: Sean Carroll with Sara Imari Walker